Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Modularity levels and more identities

-fails in $\mathbf F$.
-Notice that we have not indicated the dependency on $q$ in \cite{mis}, thus the algebra $\mathbf A_3^+$ here is not the same algebra as in Lemma \ref{maj}.
-Moreover, the failure of \eqref{modblah} can be witnessed by elements $(a,1)$, $(d,1)$ satisfying properties similar to the properties mentioned in Lemma \ref{maj}.
-Now the proofs of Lemma \ref{nua} and Theorem \ref{thd} carry over with no essential modification in order to show that
+\begin{proof} This corresponds to the case $j=3$ and $q=3$ in the Claim in \cite{mis} and is proved using the remarks in the proof of Lemma \ref{maj} here.
+Notice that we have not indicated the dependency on $q$ in \cite{mis}, thus the algebra $\mathbf A_3^+$ here is not the same algebra as in Lemma \ref{maj}. \end{proof}